Roche Puts the Kibosh on Trial of Huntington's Drug Tominersen

 Ionis’s stock dropped by about 20% at the news.
 In an investor call, Monia said, “We, again, have not seen any of the data.
 Based on that recommendation, Roche made the decision they did.”

-Analysts in general did not appear surprised by the news, but they also did not necessarily think the change in the status of the program reflected negatively on Ionis’ other programs.
+Analysts in general did not appear surprised by the news about tominersen, but they also did not necessarily think the change in the status of the program reflected negatively on Ionis’ other programs.

 Josh Schimmer, an analyst with Evercore ISI, wrote in a note to investors, “While Ionis is surprised and retains some optimism for the program, that sentiment is not shared by us or most investors.
 The only real surprise is how much shares have sold off after the close, albeit on light volume.”